d12frosted/elpa-mirror/gnu/phps-mode-readme.txt

-A major-mode that uses original PHP lex-analyzer and parser for syntax coloring, bookkeeping, imenu and indentation making it easier to spot errors in syntax.
+A major-mode that uses the original PHP lex-analyzer and parser for syntax coloring, bookkeeping, AST, imenu making it easier to spot errors in syntax.

 Also includes full support for PSR-1 and PSR-2 indentation and indentaton for HTML/XML contents.